Lacombe, Alberta: Lacombe Research and Development Centre

 For more than a century, the federal government has funded agricultural research through a network of research centres strategically placed in almost every province.
 This research program has played a major role in developing the more than $120-billion Canadian agrifood industry.

 The Lacombe Research and Development Centre (LRDC) is one of a network of 20 national agricultural research centres operated by Agriculture and Agri-Food Canada.
 The centre conducts research in field crops and livestock production relevant to the central Alberta region.
 The centre's main research focuses on the factors that influence red meat: yield, quality, safety and preservation.
 The centre also develops integrated, sustainable crop and animal production systems and crop varieties for the short-season environments of the parkland and northwestern Canada.

 The LRDC developed a variety of hog called Lacombe.
 Work began in 1947.
 It took 12 years to develop the 'Lacombe' variety which is noted for its characteristics suitable to the harsh prairie environment.
 'Lacombe' is 55% Danish Landrace, 22% Chester White, and 23% Berkshire.
 The 'Lacombe' hog was the first livestock breed to be developed in Canada.

 Len Thompson Manufacturing Plant

 Since 1958, Lacombe has been the home of the Thompson-Pallister Bait Co. manufacturing plant, a four generation family business that produces fishing lures, including the Len Thompson Fishing Spoon, a popular game fishing lure.
 The company also owns and manufactures Northern King fishing lures and True North brand wood chips and seasonings.

 Sports

 The Lacombe Generals of Allan Cup Hockey West played out of the Gary Moe Auto Group Sportsplex from 2016 to 2019.
-Jeff Purdy also played volleyball for the SAIT Trojans from 1998 to 2000.